2141-Spartonics/Spartonics-Code/Get Started.md

 If you want to use driver station you will need to install the FRC update suite, to do so use this [link][4] and email me for the organization's code to install everything you need.

 ### Rio image busted, Radio acting funky?
 Do you need to update either to competition specs?
-Link 5 and 6 pal.
+Check out [this one][5] for the rio and [this one][6] for the radio.

 ### Do you need to check your can devices?
-For some reason the FRC gods have deemed it worthy to yank this off the web dashboard so you need to check your CAN devices using either the Poenix tuner provided by CTRE or the Spark MAX Client provided by Rev, they are links 7 and 8 respectively.
+For some reason the FRC gods have deemed it worthy to yank this off the web dashboard so you need to check your CAN devices using either the Poenix tuner provided by CTRE or the Spark MAX Client provided by Rev, they are [this one][7] for CTRE and [this one][8] for Rev respectively.

 [1]: https://wpilib.screenstepslive.com/s/currentCS/m/getting_started/l/999999-installing-c-and-java-development-tools-for-frc
 [2]: https://www.java.com/en/download/help/path.xml